Key to Survive: Get Better, Not Bigger

 These are the times in agriculture for farmers to get better, not bigger, says Jim Knuth, a senior vice president with Farm Credit Services of America.
 Knuth spoke to a standing-only room at the 2019 Land Investment Expo on January 25 in Des Moines, Iowa.

 Farm Credit should know what a successful farmer looks like.
 Farm Credit has 57,000 customers and serves one in every three farmers in the upper Midwest.
-According to Knuth, farmers cannot be equaled in the production aspects of farming.
-It’s the “business of agriculture” that will be the dividing line between an ongoing operation and a struggling one.
+According to Knuth, farmers are world-class in the production aspects of farming.
+It’s the “business of agriculture” that is the true dividing line between those that are succeeding and those that are struggling in this low-margin environment.

 “It’s not the seed, chemicals, fertilizer,” Knuth says.
 “It’s not production, not the color of your equipment… it’s not the biggest yields.
 It’s the farmers running their operations like a real business,” he continued.